tomyRomero/artifyme/README.md

 - **Interactive Canvas:** Enjoy a fully interactive canvas experience with adjustable brush sizes, a diverse range of colors to choose from, and convenient options for clearing and undoing actions.
 - **Secure Authentication:** Robust JWT token-based authentication and authorization mechanisms, seamlessly integrated with a secure Java Spring Boot backend, ensuring the safety and privacy of user data.
 - **CRUD Operations:** Explore comprehensive CRUD (Create, Read, Update, Delete) functionalities to manage creations efficiently.
 Save, edit, and delete your sketches with ease, and share your masterpieces effortlessly with friends.
-- **Profile Management:** Experience seamless user account management, including user sign-up, login, and password management, all backed by a secure Java backend for enhanced security and reliability.
+- **Profile Management:** Experience seamless user account management, including user sign-up, login, and password management, all backed by a secure JAVA backend for enhanced security and reliability.
 - **Cloud Storage Integration and Database:** All user creations are stored in Amazon Web Services (AWS) S3 bucket, providing scalable and reliable cloud storage solution for enhanced accessibility.
 Additionally, leverage MongoDB Atlas database for efficient data management and storage.
 - **Dark Mode:** Enhance your user experience with a sleek and modern dark mode interface.
 - **Pagination:** Navigate through your artwork collection effortlessly with pagination.